biohackerellie/docs/docs/React/React-Terminal.md

 ### Installation

-To get started , clone the repo to your local machine then install the dependancies:
+To get started , clone the repo to your local machine then install the dependencies:
 ```bash
 cd react-terminal
 npm install